 Within FloridaCommerce, directly administered programs are supported by contracted service providers who augment FloridaCommerce’s staffing capacity and professional services that are not typically within FloridaCommerce’s staffing plan.
 Contracted service providers also provide technical assistance related to program design and federal rules and requirements.
 Table 2 below illustrates the roles and responsibilities for the Rebuild Florida Housing Repair and Replacement Program for Hurricane Michael relative to specific tasks.

-2
+Table 2: Roles and Responsibilities for Program Tasks